 Kate Cairns is an Assistant Professor in the Department of Childhood Studies at Rutgers University.
-Her work brings a feminist perspective to the politics of childhood, with particular focus on how young people are positioned as the promise of collective futures.
-She has investigated this question across multiple realms, including rural schooling, maternal foodwork, and urban agriculture.
+Her work brings a feminist perspective to the politics of childhood, with particular focus on how young people are positioned as the promise or threat of collective futures.
+She has investigated this dynamic across multiple realms, including neoliberal education reform, maternal foodwork, and urban agriculture.
 Kate is the coauthor of Food and Femininity (Bloomsbury 2015) and Introducing Sociology Using the Stuff of Everyday Life (Routledge 2017).
 Her current research examines efforts to connect children and young people with their food, as well as youth struggles for environmental justice.

 Kate is a member of the Common Worlds Research Collective, serves on the Gender & Society editorial board, and is an elected council member for the Consumers and Consumption section of the American Sociological Association.

 Pre-proofs of an article coauthored with Norah MacKendrick and forthcoming in Signs: “The Polluted Child and Maternal Responsibility in the US Environmental Health Movement.”
 (June 2018)

 SNJ Today on Kate’s research exploring how youth support mothers in the context of food insecurity.
 (January 26, 2018)